RokasButnorius/Flashchat/README.md

 source .venv/bin/activate          # Windows: .venv\Scripts\activate
 pip install -r requirements.txt python main.py
-Mobile
+Mobile (Android)
-Install the APK from client-mobile/bin/, or build:
+Prefer the APK from the website.
+To build yourself:
 Bashcd client-mobile
 buildozer -v android debug
+Or sideload the debug APK in client-mobile/bin/.
 How it works
 textYou  ── encrypted message ──►  Relay  ── encrypted message ──►  Peer
          (server can't read)              (server can't read)

-Clients hold keys and do all encryption/decryption.
+Clients hold the private keys and perform all encryption / decryption.
-Relay only stores public prekeys, queues opaque ciphertext, and handles contacts/groups/presence.
+Relay only stores public prekey bundles, queues opaque ciphertext, and handles contacts, groups, and presence.
 Private keys never leave your device.

 Run your own relay (optional)
 If you prefer not to use the public relay:
 Bashcd server
 pip install websockets
-python server.py    # 0.0.0.0:8765
+python server.py    # listens on 0.0.0.0:8765
-Put TLS in front (e.g. Cloudflare Tunnel), then point the client RELAY_URL in session.py at your server.
+Put TLS in front (for example a Cloudflare Tunnel), then point the client RELAY_URL in session.py at your server.
 Security notes

-Message content is E2EE; the relay cannot read it.
+Message content is end-to-end encrypted; the relay cannot read it.
-The relay can see the social graph (who talks to whom, contacts, groups, online status).
+The relay can see the social graph (who you contact, groups, online status).
-No real account auth yet — anyone can pick a user ID.
-Fine for testing; not production-hardened.
+There is no real account authentication yet — anyone can pick a user ID.
+Fine for early testing; not production-hardened.
-This is hobby/research code.
-Review it yourself before trusting it with anything sensitive.
+This is hobby / research software.
+Review the code yourself before trusting it with anything sensitive.

-Layout
+Project layout
-textclient-desktop/   PySide6 client + calling
+textclient-desktop/   PySide6 desktop client + calling
-client-mobile/    Kivy Android client server/           Relay + SQLite shared/           Wire protocol (no crypto)
+client-mobile/    Kivy Android client server/           Dumb relay + SQLite social graph shared/           Wire protocol definitions (no crypto)